lesleyrs/RuneScape-317/README.md

 - ::toggleroofs command, with `hideRoofs` being `true` by default
 - Added F-keys for switching tabs, defaults past f4 are arbitrary but should be good.
 To use fkeys on most laptops you need to press the `Fn` key in combination with the fkey.
 This is obviously awful so you have to change it in UEFI/BIOS to have fkeys work by themselves.
 - `System.setProperty("sun.java2d.uiScale", "1.0");` is set by default to avoid scaling issues, if you want to let Windows scale it up according to your resolution settings you can do the following: `task manager>java process properties>compatibility tab>high dpi settings>ignore high dpi scaling>let system scale`.
 You have to do this for both `java.exe` and `javaw.exe` depending on how you load the game.
-- Fullscreen (not resizable) which simply doubles uiScale to stay pixel perfect, puts frame in center, and paints extra space black.
-If you let your OS scale the window as explained above then it likely won't work as it won't be able to fit.
+- Fullscreen (not resizable) which simply doubles uiScale to stay pixel perfect, paints extra space black, hides decorations, and puts frame in center.
+If you let your system scale the window as explained above then it likely won't work as it won't be able to fit.
 - Swapped out maven build system and dependencies for a makefile to avoid jar bloat and simplicity
 - Galkon's sound and music system[^2] without the stupid packet changes
 - Added moparscape/silabsoft-like server IP login field, leave it empty for localhost.
 Set `disableCRC` to true as you can't use this to set the initial jaggrab or http address.
 This uses Jagex's RSA key[^1]: